Daniel-Mietchen/events/JupyterCon-2020.md

 # Slides

-The slides are actually a Jupyter notebook that is available via Mietchen, Daniel.
-(2020, September).
-Jupyter in the Wikimedia ecosystem.
-Zenodo. http://doi.org/10.5281/zenodo.4031806 , along with a recording of the talk.
+The slides are actually a Jupyter notebook that is available via http://doi.org/10.5281/zenodo.4031806 , along with a recording of the talk.

 A copy of the notebook is also available via https://public.paws.wmcloud.org/User:Daniel_Mietchen/JupyterCon-2020/JupyterCon%202020%20talk.ipynb .
 A copy of the video is also available via https://www.youtube.com/watch?v=hH86K0LEDc8 .